Lambretta Special X: Mark I

 The SX200 had new side panels with a single larger more pointed 'arrow' flash.
 It came with a front disc brake and dampers as standard.
-The engine was more heavily modified for the SX200 over the TV200 reaching 11hp.
+The engine was more heavily modified for the SX200 over the TV200 reaching 11 hp.

 Mark II

 As with the SX150 in early 1968 the badge on the horn casting was changed to a rectangle one, the front forks had press in bump stops and the glove box was changed to grey plastic.

 Mark III

 As with the SX150 in late 1968 panel handles were changed the GP/DL style clips, but the SX200 also gained a polished horn grill and the chrome flash like the SX150 model.

 Colour scheme

 The SX150 came in Spring Grey or Apple Green and the final batch came in White Thorn and internal bodywork was sprayed New White.
 In foreign markets side panel colours came in Red and Blue.
 The SX200 only came in New White when it was first released and then White Thorn for the final batch, dampers were sprayed Fiat 690 Metallic Grey.
 In foreign markets side panel colours came in Red, Blue, Green, Gold, Purple and Black.
 Seats for the SX150 were black while the SX200 came with a red seat. in foreign markets such as the United Kingdom seats came in other colours like Green, Dark Blue and Light Blue.